bparkis/0adbuildoptimizer/README.md

 * The effect of baskets and wheelbarrow upgrades on net gather rates
 * Add approximate walk time between foundations when a unit is building multiple buildings "at a point"
 * More accurate farming rate for <5 farmers on a field
+* Allow multiple-line Python code, such as loops, in the command file.
+* Automatic build optimization (e.g. you tell it to try a set of variations on your build, parameterized by a variable or two, and it tells you which one scores highest according to a score function you supply.)

+Note: it is recommended to use the Show Resource Income mod (find it on the forums) to help measure net gather rates.